melcantwell27/quizWhiz/frontend/README.md

 ### Global Navbar
 - Shows when user is authenticated
-- Contains "Quiz Wizard" title and logout button
+- Contains "Lizard Quizzard Wizard" title and logout button
 - Automatically appears on all authenticated pages

 ### Student Dashboard